SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

     you're only interested in how to use Maven_ for a simple Java project, a good place to start would be `Maven in 5 Minutes`_.

-Continue at :doc:`workspace/index` for an introduction on how to set up Maven_ in your IDE.
+Continue at :doc:`plugin-identifier` for choosing a plugin identifier and then setting up Maven_ in your IDE.

 Creating a plugin without a build system
 ========================================